The 7 Factors that Determine Car Shipping Costs

 A car that doesn’t run or start on its own is called “inoperable”, and requires extra time, effort and equipment from the Carrier.
-The transport driver needs additional incentive to accept a vehicle that he will need to push, pull, winch, jump-start or otherwise skillfully maneuver on and off the truck.
+The truck driver needs additional incentive to accept a vehicle that he will need to push, pull, winch, jump-start or otherwise skillfully maneuver on and off the truck.
 He may even need to do so more than once during the course of a shipment, depending on the position of other vehicles already on the trailer ahead of it, which may need to be off-loaded in reverse order.

 ♦ Insider Tip: The average industry surcharge for an inoperable vehicle is $150.
-If it seems you’re being charged more, which you can check against the auto-quote of any top-tier car transport company by changing the selection from “inoperable” to “runs”, don’t hesitate to question pricing.
+If it seems you’re being charged more, which you can check against the auto-quote of any top-tier auto transport company by changing the selection from “inoperable” to “runs”, don’t hesitate to question pricing.

 5. Popularity of the Route